-The story most often told about the Rogerenes involves Gurdon Saltonstall, a New London minister who would later become governor of Connecticut.
+The story most often told about the Rogerenes involves Gurdon Saltonstall, a New London minister who would later serve as governor of Connecticut.

 Saltonstall, as minister in New London, was the most common target of the Rogerenes.
 The sect was discourteous and abusive toward the established church, while simultaneously maintaining a sympathetic following in town.

-As the story goes, a man and woman came to visit Saltonstall while he was trying to dine.
-They announced to him that they were married in the Rogerene tradition, outside the church and outside the control of civil authorities.
+As the story goes, a man and woman came to visit Saltonstall during his dinner.
+They announced to him they had married in the Rogerene tradition, outside the church and outside the control of civil authorities.
 Faced with this deliberate flaunting of authority, what did Saltonstall intend to do about it, they demanded to know?

 Historians haven’t managed to nail down the details of the story.
 It’s been told many times and with minor changes in the specifics.
 But it seems to perfectly capture the relationship between the official New London church and its chief critic, John Rogers and his Rogerenes.

 Birth of the Rogerenes

 Rogers was born in 1648.
 As a young man, his family began to flirt with the Baptist faith.
-By 1674, Rogers had become a staunch opponent the Congregational Church and launched his own career as a minister.
-The Rogerenes had a collection of beliefs culled from other faiths.
+By 1674, Rogers had staunchly opposed the Congregational Church, and he launched his own career as a minister.
+His followers, the Rogerenes, had a collection of beliefs culled from other faiths.
 Like Quakers, they believed in silent worship and prayer.
 Like Baptists, they believed in adult baptism by immersion and celebrating communion in the evening.

-The Rogerenes also believed that while worship on Sunday was appropriate, work need not be postponed for the entire day.
+The Rogerenes also believed in Sunday worship, but didn’t believe in postponing work for the entire day.
 And they believed they should not have to pay taxes to support the Congregational Church.

 Unlike some other dissenting faiths, however, the Rogerenes went out of their way to provoke the church.
 Rogers’ followers, which included a small group of his family and friends, would march through New London on Sunday, noisily proclaiming that they were working on the Sabbath.
 They would attend meeting at the church and disrupt the services and argue theology with the minister, Saltonstall.